 Salmonella Infection (Salmonellosis)

 Salmonella infection is also called salmonellosis.
-It is an illness that affects the intestines.
+It is an illness that affects your intestines.
 It is caused by Salmonella bacteria.
 You can be infected from eating or drinking contaminated food or water.
 Beef, pork, chicken, eggs, and unpasteurized milk are more likely to carry this bacteria than other foods.
-Salmonella is most often passed through food that hasn’t been cooked well enough or that contacts raw meat or eggs.
+However, vegetables may also be contaminated.
+Salmonella most often passes through food that hasn’t been cooked well enough, or that contacts raw meat or eggs.
+You can also be infected by contact with feces of infected animals, or by food that an infected food handler contaminates.

 To prevent transmission of Salmonella, wash all utensils, dishes, and cutting boards with soap and hot water, especially after preparing raw meats or eggs.